grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "That maneuver depended far too much on luck and a dangerous roll of the dice, Hemi.
 Luck and gambling is no way to run a submarine.
 The odds are never in our favor.
 What I want is a fucking plan that is reliable and executable."
 She paused, feeling tired.
 "Fuck me," said Percy.
 "I'm going to lay down for a minute.
 Run the batteries down and get me when we have only emergency reserves left."

-Percy climbed down a deck and disappeared forward into the Captain's cabin.
+Percy climbed down a deck and disappeared forward into the captain's cabin.
 She was out almost as soon as she fell into her rack.
 The ability to fall asleep instantly was a talent she had gained from long years of working with short sleep on subs.

 [//]: # (----- invisible character break)